Loading...

 Lab 33: Environment Variables and Shell Configuration

-Diagnose why an environment variable is missing in new shells, then make it persist correctly across terminal sessions.
-Validate the change using repeatable CLI checks and evidence in shell config files.
+Diagnose why an environment variable is missing in new shells, then make it persist across interactive sessions.
+Validate the change with repeatable CLI checks and evidence in shell startup files.

 Scenario